garyyu/docs/Building-Testnet1.md

 3. Run `grin wallet listen &` after again ensuring 1. above.
 The listen is needed so newly mined coinbase coins can be safely stored.
 4. Run `grin server -m run`

+Be warned - you'll be mining test coins (no value) and there are bugs all over the place.
+Help us squish them!
+First see  [troubleshooting Testnet1](https://github.com/mimblewimble/docs/wiki/Testnet1-troubleshooting) for the easy ones, and then come over to the [Grin Lobby](https://gitter.im/grin_community/Lobby) and talk about your bug collection!